-Join Bryan O'Neil Hughes for an in-depth discussion in this video Where Photoshop comes in, part of Working with Raw-Format Photos in Lightroom 5 and Photoshop CC (2013).
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Where Photoshop comes in, part of Lightroom 5 and Photoshop: Working with Raw Photos (2013).

 So, we've taken a good look at just how far you can go with one image, or many…images using Lightroom's Develop module, but, there's certain things you want to do…in Photoshop.
 I think the most obvious thing would be…any sort of selective edits, or really precise controls, retouching, restoration,…things like that.
 Photoshop does that really well.…But there are a couple of other features that are integrated really nicely with Lightroom.…One of those is panoramas, I have these images up here which do not need to be in…sequence, but they happen to be since it was done by date and time, and I'm just…going to Shift-click those to select them.
 I'm going to Right-click and get my Edit…In option, and I've got a few different options for Photoshop here and one of them…is Merge to Panorama, click on that and Photoshop is going to launch and I'm…going to get this dialog.
 And almost all the time you are fine with…Auto, I'd encourage you to just leave Auto on, let it Blend Images Together and you…really don't have to hit anything else here.…